mirzask/cardi/content/EP/Atrioventricular Block.md

 | [[Beta Blockers]]      | Worsens  | No change                                    |

-Vagal → slow them down if infranodal disease → conduct 1:1
+Vagal → slow them down if infranodal disease → conduct 1:1 An exercise test may help differentiate whether 2:1 atrioventricular block is due to Mobitz type I or II AV block.
+Exercise causes withdrawal of vagal tone and increased sympathetic tone leading to improved atrioventricular nodal conduction.
+If the baseline atrioventricular block is infranodal (Mobitz type II), the atrioventricular block will not resolve and will likely worsen as the sinus rate increases.
+If the latter ensues, a pacemaker would be indicated.
+If the atrioventricular block is Mobitz type I, then increased sympathetic tone would facilitate conduction through the AV node and may lead to resolution of the AV block.

 - Causes
 	- Ischemia or infarction